Skip to Main Content

 What is term life insurance?

-Term life insurance pays out a benefit to your designated loved ones if you pass away during the term you are covered for.
+Term life insurance may pay out a benefit to your designated loved ones if you pass away during the term you are covered for.
 The benefit will generally be paid out whether you died in an accident or from an illness or other cause, although there are some causes of death such as suicide and certain high-risk activities that the average life insurance policy might not cover.

 Unlike whole life insurance, which lasts your whole life as long as you keep paying premiums, term life insurance typically expires after a period of 10, 20, or 30 years.
-Because of this, if you buy term life insurance while you are young and healthy, you can often get a relatively high amount of coverage for a price that’s more affordable than the average whole life policy.
+Because of this, if you buy term life insurance while you are young and healthy, you could often get a relatively high amount of coverage for a price that’s may be more affordable than the average whole life policy.

 Since people who have dependent children are also likely to be younger and in good health, insurance experts often recommend term life insurance to them.

-What about accidental death & dismemberment (AD&D) insurance?
+What about Accidental Death & Dismemberment (AD&D) insurance?

-When people first purchase insurance to protect their loved ones, it is often because they have young children.
+When people first purchase insurance to help protect their loved ones, it is often because they have young children.
 People who have young children are more likely to be under the age of 45.

-So, if you were to die from a serious illness such as cancer, heart disease, or any contagious virus like HIV, SARS or COVID-19, and you only have an AD&D policy, your loved ones would not receive a death benefit.
+So, if you were to die from a serious illness such as cancer, heart disease, or any contagious virus like HIV, SARS or COVID-19, and you only have an AD&D policy, your loved ones probably would not receive a death benefit.
 That extends to a living benefit as well.
 If you sustained a permanent disability from a serious illness such as diabetes, you would not receive any kind of living benefit from AD&D insurance.
 The bottom line: AD&D covers accidents, not illness.

 The best of both worlds

 If you choose to, you may also be able to purchase separate term life insurance and AD&D policies.
-If your employer or credit union provides you with an AD&D policy, consider adding on a term or whole life policy to help broaden your protection.
+If your employer or credit union provides you with an AD&D policy, consider adding on a term or whole life policy to help broaden your coverage.

 Got a minute?